wuyangf7/OPERA/README.md

 * --thread-num specifies the number of OpenMP threads for parallel computing.

 ## Extract the significant associations and estimate FDR
-> opera --ppa-file myopera.ppa --summary-ppa --thresh-HEIDI 0.01 --thresh-PP 0.9 --out myopera
+> opera --ppa-file myopera.ppa --summary-ppa --prior-pi-file myopera.pi --num-file myopera.num --thresh-HEIDI 0.01 --thresh-PP 0.9 --out myopera
 * --ppa-file reads the PPA and HEIDI results estimated from the stage 2 analysis.
+* --prior-pi-file reads the prior probabilities estimated from the stage 1 analysis (i.e., the posterior Mean from stage 1 analysis).
+* --num-file reads the number of tests for any exposure combinations performed in the stage 2 analysis.
 * --summary-ppa turns on the flag to extract the significant combinatorial pleiotropic associations of molecular phenotypes with the complex trait.
 * --thresh-PP specifies significance threshold of PPA (0.9 as default).
 * --thresh-HEIDI specifies significance threshold of heterogenity test (0.01 as default).